CVE-2026-40317: CWE-269: Improper Privilege Management in MinecAnton209 NovumOS

 Mitigation Recommendations

-A fix is available in NovumOS version 0.24.
-Users should upgrade to this version to fully remediate the vulnerability.
-If immediate upgrade is not possible, restrict syscall access by running the system in single-user mode without Ring 3 and disable user-mode processes, running only the kernel shell.
+A fix for this vulnerability is available in NovumOS version 0.24.
+Users and administrators should upgrade to this version to fully remediate the issue.
+If upgrading immediately is not feasible, it is recommended to restrict syscall access by running the system in single-user mode without Ring 3 and disabling user-mode processes, operating only with the kernel shell.
 These mitigations reduce the attack surface until the official fix can be applied.

 Technical Details